 P1 5.9 200' Go left at the first bolt, aim for an overlap with a hand crack.
-Climb straight up to a quartz hold (yellow C3), sling a hold, clip 2 bolts then keep a cool head on your way to the Fathom Direct bolt located above the dike and a bit right of the groove.
-Stretch it out to the anchor.
+Climb straight up to a quartz hold (yellow C3), sling a hold, clip 2 bolts then run it waaay out to the Fathom Direct bolt located above the dike and a bit right of the groove.
+Run it out to the anchor.

-P2 5.10 200' Step left and enjoy the awesome features to the first bolt.
+P2 5.10 200' Step left and enjoy the awesome features as you run it out to the first bolt.
 Pass a crack, and eventually a couple bolts.
-Above the 3rd bolt look left and go clip the first of the 4 bolts that this route shares with Have and Not Need / Laurel Robbins.
-Stretch it out to the anchor.
+Above the 3rd bolt look left and go clip (48" runner) the first of the 4 bolts that this route shares with Laurel Robbins / Have and Not Need.
+Stretch the rope to reach the anchor.

 P3 5.12 135' Climb straight up to a hole.
 Climb up to another hole, then clip.
-Continue up the groove past more bolts.
+Continue up the groove past some bolts.
 The 4th is a Fathom bolt.
-A tight finger size nut protects you clipping the 5th bolt.
-Climb out the bulge and get your groove on, passing bolts to a two bolt anchor in the teacup.
+A high nut protects you clipping the 5th bolt.
+Climb out the bulge and enter the groove.
+This technical and steep section of the route is superb.
+Two bolt anchor in the teacup.

-P4 5.10 160' Climb over the bulge passing bolts then up the arcing groove using natural protection to the 2 bolt belay on Mossy Mouse Ledge.
+P4 5.10 160' Climb over the bolt protected bulge using fun compression paired with a high step or two, then continue up the arcing groove using spaced natural protection to the 2 bolt belay on the comfortable and spacious Mossy Mouse Ledge.

-P6 5.11 190' 'Two Rivers Country' Climb over the right of the two grooves.
-Climb to the next bulge clip high.
-Pass a cedar tree.
-Surmount one final bulge and climb to the two bolt anchor.
+P6 5.11 190' 'Two Rivers Country' Climb over the right of the double grooved bulges via awesome technical moves.
+Then run it out over very easy terrain to the next bulge and clip a bolt up high.
+Surmount this bulge via powerful moves on good holds.
+Climb right of a cedar tree, and over one final bulge then up to a two bolt anchor.